Defeat At DramaFever Awards Won't Stop Song Joong-ki, Song Hye-kyo From Being The Best Couple

 Although they expressed their surprise at the SongSong couple missing out on the prize, they asserted that the awards do not determine the authenticity of the couple’s chemistry.

-Fans took to social media platforms like Facebook, Twitter, and Instagram to let the world know that irrespective of Song Joong-ki and Song Hye-kyo not winning the DramaFever’s Best Couple award, the SongSong duo will continue to be their all-time favorite.
+Fans took to social media platforms like Facebook, Twitter, and Instagram to let the world know that irrespective of Song Joong-ki and Song Hye-kyo not winning the DramaFever’s Best Couple Award, the SongSong duo will continue to be their all-time favorite.

 They were, however, disappointed that their favorite couple will not be meeting in New York in May.